Madison Hemings: Married life

 Their daughter Sarah was born in Virginia; the rest of the children were born in Ohio.
 Hemings had a quiet life as a modestly successful free black farmer and carpenter.

 Following passage of the Fugitive Slave Act of 1850, Eston and his family moved in 1852 to Madison, Wisconsin, to get further from possible danger from slave catchers.
 Slave catchers were known to kidnap free black people and sell them into slavery, as demand and prices were high in the Deep South.
 (Note: In Wisconsin, Eston and his family all took the surname Jefferson and entered the white community.
 They lived according to their appearance and mostly white ancestry.
 Their oldest son John Wayles Jefferson served as a regular Union officer in the American Civil War, and was promoted to colonel.
 Their son Beverly also served in the Union Army and married a white woman.
 Their daughter Anna married a white man.
 All of Eston's descendants identified as white.)
 Eston lived as a white man in Wisconsin.
-Of Sally Hemings' children, Hemings was the only one that lived among African Americans after he attained his freedom.
+Of Sally Hemings's children, Hemings was the only one that lived among African Americans after he attained his freedom.
 (In September 1831, in his mid-twenties, Madison Hemings was described in a special census of the State of Virginia as being: 5 feet 7 3/8 inches high light complexion no scars or marks perceivable".
 Forty-two years later, a journalist described him as "five feet ten inches in height, sparely made, with sandy complexion and a mild gray eye.")

 In 1873, Hemings used an Ohio newspaper interview about his life, titled, "Life Among the Lowly", to address the Jefferson/Hemings controversy, stating that Jefferson was his and his three siblings' father.
 Hemings was a widower when he died of consumption on November 28, 1877, in Huntington Township, Ross County, Ohio.